Py-AMS/pyams-sequence/docs/README.txt

 What is PyAMS sequence?
 =======================

-PyAMS_sequence is a package used to handle generation of continuous sequences; in PyAMS, these sequences are used to identify, for example, contents handled by workflows, all versions of a given content sharing the same identifier.
+PyAMS_sequence is a package based on classical Zope IntIds utility, but used to handle generation of continuous sequences; in PyAMS, these sequences are used to identify, for example, contents handled by workflows, all versions of a given content sharing the same identifier.

 These identifiers are then used to create references to internal contents; workflow management system then allows you to automatically reference the currently published version of a given